 What's Driving the Outperformance?

 The stock has a great record of positive earnings surprises, as it hasn't missed our earnings consensus estimate in any of the last four quarters.
 In its last earnings report on March 20, 2019, General Mills reported EPS of $0.83 versus consensus estimate of $0.69 while it beat the consensus revenue estimate by 0.51%.

 General Mills may be at a 52-week high right now, but what might the future hold for the stock?
-A key aspect of this question is taking a look at valuation metrics in order to determine if the company has run ahead of itself.
+A key aspect of this question is taking a look at valuation metrics in order to determine if the company is due for a pullback from this level.

-General Mills has a Value Score of A. The stock's Growth and Momentum Scores are C and A, respectively, giving the company a VGM Score of B.
+General Mills has a Value Score of B. The stock's Growth and Momentum Scores are C and C, respectively, giving the company a VGM Score of B.

 We also need to look at the Zacks Rank for the stock, as this supersedes any trend on the style score front.
-Fortunately, General Mills currently has a Zacks Rank of #2 (Buy) thanks to favorable earnings estimate revisions from covering analysts.
+Fortunately, General Mills currently has a Zacks Rank of #2 (Buy) thanks to rising earnings estimates.

-Since we recommend that investors select stocks carrying Zacks Rank of 1 (Strong Buy) or 2 (Buy) and Style Scores of A or B, it looks as if General Mills meets the list of requirements.
-Thus, it seems as though General Mills shares could have a bit more room to run in the near term.
+Since we recommend that investors select stocks carrying Zacks Rank of 1 (Strong Buy) or 2 (Buy) and Style Scores of A or B, it looks as if General Mills fits the bill.
+Thus, it seems as though General Mills shares could have potential in the weeks and months to come.

 How Does General Mills Stack Up to the Competition?

 Shares of General Mills have been soaring, and the company still appears to be a decent choice, but what about the rest of the industry?
 Some of its industry peers are also solid potential picks, including Lamb Weston Holdings (LW), Nestle SA (NSRGY), and MEDIFAST INC (MED), all of which currently have a Zacks Rank of at least #2 and a VGM Score of at least B, making them well-rounded choices.